 2. Logistics and Supply Chain Management

-• Port and Inbound Freight: The Port of Dili has limited capacity, which can lead to delays and higher handling charges compared to major regional hubs like Singapore.
+Port and Inbound Freight: The Port of Dili has limited capacity, which can lead to delays and higher handling charges compared to major regional hubs.
 Sea freight costs from primary suppliers in China or Southeast Asia must be carefully factored into the cost of goods sold.

-• Inland Transportation: The road network outside Dili is underdeveloped, making the transport of containers from the port to the factory site slow and expensive.
-Assessing the condition of local roads is an important step when selecting a factory location.
+Inland Transportation: Because the road network outside Dili is underdeveloped, transporting containers from the port to the factory site is both slow and expensive.
+Assessing the condition of local roads is a critical step when selecting a factory location.

 3. Utilities: Power and Water